MichaelLinn/off_target_prediction/README.md

 # Deep Learning Models used for off-target predicitons in CRISPR-Cas 9 gene editing
 This repository includes a deep convolutional neural network for predicting the off-targets in CRISPR-Cas9 gene editing.
-Both of the deep learning models were trained using CRISPOR dataset.
+The CNN_std conducted by TensorFlow were trained using CRISPOR dataset.
+The CNN_std conducted by Keras were trained on the largest sgRNA off-target dataset up to date from [1].

 # PUBLICATION
 Please cite this paper if using our preditive model: